StefaneeT/RA-Statistics-Course/Module 2: Essential Statistical Techniques/4) One-Way ANOVA.md

 # Post-hoc Testing

 ANOVA serves to identify differences among the levels of the independent variable, but it doesn't specify which differences are statistically significant.
-To ascertain how the support system levels differ from one another, consider conducting a TukeyHSD (Tukey’s Honestly-Significant Difference) post-hoc test.
+To display how the support system levels differ from one another, consider conducting a TukeyHSD (Tukey’s Honestly-Significant Difference) post-hoc test.

 The R Code for the support system influence the mental health outcomes of LGBTQIA individuals would look similar to this: tukey_result <- TukeyHSD(anova_result)<br>